KSneijders/AoE2ScenarioParser/docs/source/getting_started.rst

     scenario = AoE2Scenario(input_path)

 You can now edit to your heart's content.
 Every aspect of the scenario is seperated in managers.
 Not all parts are currently supported.
-The following table shows the current support and use of all available managers:
+The following list shows the current support and use of all available managers:

 - **trigger_manager**: The trigger manager is used for creating, editing and removing Triggers, Conditions, Effects and Variables.